 As an added note to the beautiful article, “Orthodox/Conservative/Reform Unity On The Upper East Side” (Sept.
 2), I would like to highlight the roles of Rabbi David Posner of Temple Emanuel and Rabbi Elliot Cosgrove of the Park Avenue Synagogue in inspiring their congregations to open the doors of their buildings to the Ramaz Lower School following the disastrous fire in the Main Sanctuary of Congregation Kehilath Jeshurun with its attendant water damage to the Ramaz Lower School building.

-Women got the vote 91 years ago this week, but too many of us are still not exercising this most precious right.
+Women got the vote 91 years ago this month, but too many of us are still not exercising this most precious right.
 Single women, in particular, don’t vote in the same numbers as their married sisters, yet are in greater need of government policies and programs that will ensure them a brighter future.
-Indeed, in 2010, the “marriage gap” -- the difference in voter participation and voter behavior between married women and unmarried women -- was 30 points.
+Indeed, in 2010, according to exit polling data, the “marriage gap” — the difference in voter participation and voter behavior between married women and unmarried women — was 30 points.

 To my surprise and dismay, after the first anniversary of Sept.
 11, 2001, by and large the organized Jewish community’s reaction has been muted.

 To be fair, there have been exceptions.
 On the fifth anniversary, The Jewish Week published a section on the subject, including my article “The Holiest Place on Earth,” about my daughters and me praying at Ground Zero on Yom Kippur.
 Revealingly however, when the article was excerpted, or quoted in other parts of the country, it was by either a secular or, more commonly, a Christian paper.